 - 300 Level

-Code Paper Title Occurrence / Location EDSOC100 Education: Past and Present 19A (Hamilton) This paper critically examines educational ideas and practices by considering philosophical, historical, political, socio-cultural and economic aspects.
+Code Paper Title Points Occurrence / Location EDSOC100 Education: Past and Present 15.0 24A (Hamilton) This paper critically examines educational ideas and practices by considering philosophical, historical, political, socio-cultural and economic aspects.
 It examines how the interrelationships between education and society change over time.
-EDSOC101 The New Zealand Educational Context 19B (Hamilton), 19B (Online) & 19B (Tauranga) The paper addresses the educational policies, ideas and processes shaping the educational contexts within which New Zealanders learn and teach.
-HISTY107 New Zealand Histories: Fresh Perspectives 19A (Hamilton) This introductory paper provides students with an overview of New Zealand's history, from first settlement to the present.
-The paper showcases exciting new developments in local and international historical scholarship and engages with contemporary issues.
-PHILO150 The Big Questions: An Introduction to Philosophy 19B (Hamilton) An introduction to philosophical problems in the areas of knowledge and mind, value theory, metaphysics and religion.
-SOCIO101 Introduction to Sociology 19B (Hamilton) & 19B (Tauranga) This paper prepares students for further study in a range of social science subjects.
+EDSOC101 The New Zealand Educational Context 15.0 24B (Hamilton), 24B (Online) & 24B (Tauranga) The paper addresses the educational policies, ideas and processes shaping the educational contexts within which New Zealanders learn and teach.
+HISTY107 Aotearoa Histories: Past and Future 15.0 24B (Hamilton) This introductory paper provides students with an overview of Aotearoa New Zealand's histories through hundreds of years of Maori and Iwi history and British Colonial invasions, to the present.
+Students explore popular overarching myths and narratives of Aotearoa NZ history, key events, peoples and leading scholarship in the field....
+PHILO150 The Big Questions: An Introduction to Philosophy 15.0 24B (Hamilton), 24B (Online) & 24B (Tauranga) An introduction to philosophy that investigates a range of big questions.
+The big questions may include: does God exist?, does my morality apply to you?, do we have free will?, what is the meaning of life?, and who am I?.
+SOCIO101 Introduction to Sociology 15.0 24B (Hamilton) & 24B (Tauranga) This paper prepares students for further study in a range of social science subjects.
 It introduces the main sociological theories, concepts and practices that enable an understanding of contemporary societies.

-Code Paper Title Occurrence / Location EDSOC200 Education and New Zealand Society 19A (Hamilton) This paper critically examines educational ideas and practices by considering philosophical, historical, political, socio-cultural and economic aspects.
+Code Paper Title Points Occurrence / Location EDSOC200 Education and New Zealand Society 15.0 24A (Hamilton) This paper critically examines educational ideas and practices by considering philosophical, historical, political, socio-cultural and economic aspects.
 It examines how the interrelationships between education and society change over time.
-EDSOC201 The Purpose of Education 19B (Online) & 19B (Tauranga) This paper is an introduction to the philosophy of education.
-It engages with a number of principles, including phenomenology, Romanticism, indigenous metaphysics, Western metaphysics, and poststructuralism.
-EDSOC202 Planning Learning Opportunities for Adults 19A (Hamilton) This paper investigates fundamental concepts of adult learning and then studies some adult learning theorists whose work is relevant to programme development.
+EDSOC201 The Purpose of Education 15.0 24B (Online) & 24B (Tauranga) This paper engages with a number of theoretical principles that have underpinned the ways in which the aims of education have been imagined and enacted.
+EDSOC202 Planning Learning Opportunities for Adults 15.0 24A (Online) This paper investigates fundamental concepts of adult learning and then studies some adult learning theorists whose work is relevant to programme development.
 Major bottom-up and top-down approaches are taken to understand the dynamics of programme development.
 Students develop and apply their own approach to development, implement...
-SOCPY200 Social Policy and Social Issues 19A (Hamilton), 19A (Tauranga), 19B (Hamilton) & 19B (Tauranga) The paper continues the study of social policy at 200 level.
+EDSOC203 Education in the Moana: Critical Indigenous talatalanoa 15.0 24A (Hamilton) This paper provides the foundational ideas and principles associated with Indigenous education aligned with Moana Matauranga.
+It will examine the impact of colonisation on the education systems in Moana-nui-a-kiwa.
+SOCPY200 Social Policy and Social Issues 15.0 24A (Online) & 24A (Tauranga) The paper continues the study of social policy at 200 level.
 The focus of this paper is on the welfare state, the policy cycle as well as social problems, such as poverty.